 Transfer, articulation, and reverse transfer agreements are partnerships between two-year and four-year colleges that allow the smooth transition of students from community colleges to four-year institutions in specific programs or areas.
 Atlantic Cape is continually working with other colleges to create new agreements that will aid student transfers.
 Several of the agreements are unique.
 For more information visit the College website.
-Under Student Life, see Transfer Planning or contact Wendy Young-Gray at wgray@atlantic.edu or (609) 463-6786 for more information.
+Under Student Life, see Transfer Planning or contact Kristi Collemacine at kcollema@atlanticcape.edu or (609) 463-3993 for more information.